Good News!

 The Gospel or Good News of Jesus

-Many years ago, God created this earth (Genesis 1:1).
-He is creative and powerful beyond our understanding and He is holy which means perfect in goodness (Psalm 77:13).
-He created us to love and obey Him (Deuteronomy 10:12) and He gave us freedom to rule the earth (Genesis 1:26).
-The first people, Adam and Eve, had a wonderful relationship with God until they did not follow God’s rules or sinned which damaged their relationship with God and significantly changed their lives and everyone else’s lives since then (Genesis 3).
+IN THE BEGINNING Unlike all created things, God has always existed (Psalm 90:2).
+He was never created and has no beginning or end.
+At a point in time, God created the heavens and the earth (Genesis 1:1).
+He is creative and powerful beyond our understanding, and He is holy, meaning He is perfect in goodness and purity (Psalm 77:13).
+God created us to know, love, and obey Him (Deuteronomy 10:12).
+He also gave humanity responsibility to care for and rule over the earth (Genesis 1:26).
+The first people, Adam and Eve, enjoyed a perfect relationship with God until they chose to rebel against Him.
+This rebellion, called sin, damaged their relationship with God and brought suffering and death into the world (Genesis 3).